RHS Growing Guides

 Fruit thinning

 Damsons often produce a heavy crop and their branches can break under the weight.
-To avoid this, thin out the young fruits in early summer after the natural June drop – reduce them to one fruit every 5–8cm (2–3in) or a pair every 15cm (6in).
-This is easiest to do on smaller trained trees, but is worth doing on larger trees too on the branches you can reach.
+To avoid this, thin out the young fruits in early summer – reduce them to one fruit every 5–8cm (2–3in) or a pair every 15cm (6in).
+This is easiest to do on smaller trained trees, but is worth doing on larger trees too, if you can safely reach the branches.

 If your tree ends up carrying a particularly heavy crop, be prepared to prop up the branches in mid- and late summer, otherwise the weight of fruit could snap them.